-5 Nations that Sit Out of Alphabetical Order at the UN General Assembly
+5 Out-of-Alphabetical-Order Nations of the UN

 When you're a club with 193 members, as the United Nations is, it can be hard to keep things fair for everybody.
 When the situation calls for nations to be arranged in some kind of order, who gets to be first?
 Which ones get to sit next to each other?
 For most of these situations, the UN relies on that old standard of impartial organization: alphabetical order.
 Seating in the General Assembly hall is determined by alphabetical ordering of each country's English name (each year the starting point is rotated), as is the ordering of the flag display outside the headquarters in New York.
 But some nations don't show up where you'd expect them to.

 1. North Korea, after the Czech Republic

 North Korea doesn't show up in the n's or the k's, but at the beginning of the d's.
 It is alphabetized by its official name, "Democratic People's Republic of Korea."
 Not every country gets alphabetized this way—the Bolivarian Republic of Venezuela is with the v's and the Plurinational State of Bolivia is with the b's.

 South Korea also gets alphabetized by its official name, "Republic of Korea."
 South Africa and the newly independent South Sudan, however, are alphabetized by "South," though the official names of the countries are "Republic of South Africa" and "Republic of South Sudan."

 3. Macedonia, after Thailand